uberpixel/Documentation/docs/math/rnconstants.rst

 Overview
 ========

 This document describes the constants found in Rayne.
+All constants live in the `k` namespace within the `RN` namespace.

 Constants
 =========